Last week .. in double Dutch or Danish

 .. effectively being the above-ground Tube.

-Bridged supported the current strategic focus on the east in the last decade.
-That is why these services end at Putney.
+Bridged supported the current strategic focus on the east of London in the last decade.
+That is why the services end at Putney.

 Londoners love members clubs